Skip to main content

 Count the number of arches you placed in the staircase you just built.
 You get 1 Monkey Credit for each arch you placed.

-If the Decoration Brick on the staircase you built is the highest of that color, you get 1 extra Monkey Credit.
+If the Decoration Element on the staircase you built is the highest of that color, you get 1 extra Monkey Credit.

-Player 1 has built a staircase with 3 arches (3 Monkey Credits) and has placed the highest light-green Decoration Brick (1 Monkey Credit).
+Player 1 has built a staircase with 3 arches (3 Monkey Credits) and has placed the highest light-green Decoration Element (1 Monkey Credit).

 Player 1 therefore gets a total of 4 Monkey Credits.

-What if my Decoration Brick is at the same height as another Decoration Brick on the Monkey Palace?
+What if my Decoration Element is at the same height as another Decoration Element on the Monkey Palace?

-You only get 1 extra Monkey Credit if the Decoration Brick you just placed on your staircase is the highest of that color.
+You only get 1 extra Monkey Credit if the Decoration Element you just placed on your staircase is the highest of that color.

-For example, if you placed a light-green Decoration Brick on your staircase and there is another Decoration Brick at the same height on the Monkey Palace, you don’t get an extra Monkey Credit.
+For example, if you placed a light-green Decoration Element on your staircase and there is another Decoration Element at the same height on the Monkey Palace, you don’t get an extra Monkey Credit.

 What do I get from the Monkey Cards?

-Monkey Cards give you building bricks to use in your staircases on your next turn(s).
-You may get both a One-time Delivery and a Recurring Delivery of Building Bricks.
+Monkey Cards give you building elements to use on your staircases on your next turn(s).
+You may get both an Instant supply and a Recurring supply of Building Elements.

 The Monkey Cards ALSO give you Banana Points.
 The higher the value of the Monkey Card, the more Banana Points you get.